Gruyère cheese (a hard, aged Swiss alpine cheese known for its nutty, slightly sweet flavor) melts your heart, not just your mac and cheese.

 3 - Fontina Cheese

-Fontina cheese, a gem for swapping in for Gruyère, brings its creaminess to the table.
-It’s rich in flavor, with a slightly earthy note that catches your attention.
+It's rich in flavor, with a slightly earthy note that catches your attention, and a smooth, buttery finish.

 4 - Havarti Cheese

-If you’re itching for more cheese that behaves like Havarti in your dishes, take a peek at great Havarti cheese alternatives for that perfect dish.
+If you're itching for more cheese that behaves like Havarti in your dishes, take a peek at Havarti alternatives for melting and tasty butter alternatives for mac and cheese for that perfect dish.

 5 - Muenster Cheese

-If you’re looking for more ways to keep your cheese game strong, you might find our selections of Muenster cheese alternatives for cooking and baking a good read.
+If you're looking for more ways to keep your cheese game strong, you might find our selections of Muenster alternatives for cooking and baking a good read and goat cheese substitutes to consider in recipes.

 6 - Provolone Cheese